lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>Online retail customer clustering with K-Means and hierarchical clustering</b></summary>
-The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/clustering/K-Means/Online%20retail%20clustering.ipynb)

 The aim of this notebook is to use a cluster the online retail customers for targeted marketing oppurtunities.
 The data consists of transactions for a UK online retail store that specialises in gifts.
+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/clustering/K-Means/Online%20retail%20clustering.ipynb)

 </details>

 <details>
  <summary><b>University clustering</b></summary>

+ The aim of the notebook is to cluster universities into being a private or public school.
 The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/natural-language-processing/spam-sms-NLP.ipynb)
 This notebook was created in conjunction with the Data Science Bootcamp course.
 The aim of the notebook is to cluster universities into being a private or public school.

 </details>

 ## Neural networks